hurr-son/hurr-son/README.md

 -
 - 👀 I’m interested in web devlopment and all sorts of other computer related stuffs
 -
-- 🌱 I’m currently learning javascript through the wonderful resource The Odin Project
+- 🌱 Pursuing a CS degree and learning WebDev via The Odin Project
-- 🌱 while I pursue a Computer Science degree.

 <!---